Email Existence Error in the Django REST Framework

 Command Description

-APIView A view that accepts web requests and returns web responses.
-APIView is geared towards making writing API views straightforward.
+APIView A view that responds to web queries and takes them in.
+The goal of APIView is to make writing API views simple.

 Django Python Backend Solution